 11. Dubois County Museum, Jasper

 The 47,000 sq. ft.
-Dubois Museum houses an extensive collection of regional collectables, proudly curated by local volunteers who act as guides in period dress.
-The upper level is dedicated to military and sports, while the lower level hosts an full-size log cabin, agriculture equipment, German heritage, and a wildlife adventure room especially popular with children.
+Dubois Museum houses an extensive collection of regional collectibles, proudly curated by local volunteers who act as guides in period dress.
+The upper level is dedicated to military and sports, while the lower level hosts a full-size log cabin, agriculture equipment, German heritage, and a wildlife adventure room especially popular with children.

 12. Jasper City Mill